-C407.5.1 Specific approval.
-Performance analysis tools complying with the applicable subsections of Section C407 and tested according to ASHRAE Standard 140 shall be permitted to be approved.
+C407.5.1 Specific Software tool approval.
+Performance Any version of a performance analysis tools complying with the applicable subsections tool meeting the requirments of Section C407 Section C407.5.1.1 and C407.5.1.2 and tested according to ASHRAE Standard 140 shall be permitted to be approved.
 Tools are permitted to be approved based on meeting a specified threshold for a jurisdiction.
 The code official shall be permitted to approve tools for a specified application or limited scope.